VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 * Logs

   In case of any issue encountered with Azure DevOps connector, please check Azure DevOps connector logs.
-Logs located in the cloud management group: mrg-<id>  under section AppService - DeploymentCenter- Logs  tab.
+Logs located in the managed resource group: mrg-<id> in  App Service - Deployment Center - Logs tab.

 * Service Hooks